 SunSpray UFO (UFO = "ultrafine" oil), Saf-T-Side, and M-Pede (a potassium salt of fatty acids, previously called an insecticidal soap) are relatively new insecticides that may be used in certified organic production systems.
-Summer oils and M-Pede are only effective against insects the sprays contact at the time of application.
+Summer oils and M-Pede are effective only against insects the sprays contact at the time of application.
 These sprays provide no residual control.
-Many questions about the efficacy of these insecticides remain, and their use should be considered experimental.
+Many questions about their efficacy remain, and their use should be considered experimental.
 Nonetheless, they appear to be useful in certain situations.